opencadc-metadata-curation/askap2caom2/README.md

-# blank2caom2
+# askap2caom2
-Starting point to build an application to generate CAOM2 Observations from FITS files.
+Application to generate a CAOM2 Observation from ASKAP FITS files.